 Once the Donor has signed the document, someone has to “certify” that they understood what they were signing and were happy to do so.
 Then the attorneys sign.
 Once everyone has signed the document is sent to the Office of the Public Guardian to be registered.
 This can take up to 20 weeks and there is a cost of £82 per document.

 These documents are deceptively simple, and many people unfortunately make errors.
 Once the document has been registered it is not possible to make amendments to it.
 It does not matter if either the Donor or the Attorneys move – the document is still valid.

 Court of Protection

 If someone is not able to make a Power of Attorney and they have not already made one, then an application needs to be made to the Court of Protection to allow someone to deal with matters (called a Deputy).
-Again, there are a number of different orders but the most common is one to deal with someone’s property and financial affairs.
+There are a number of different orders but the most common is one to deal with someone’s property and financial affairs.